snabbco/snabb/README.md

 You can install using ```luarocks install rockspec/ljsyscall-scm-1.rockspec``` or one of the other versions in that directory, which will pull the version from github and install in the right place.

 If you want to link into a C program (or something else interfacing to C, such as another scripting language), there are some example scripts. `examples/bytecode.sh` creates an `ar` file with all the bytecode in, and `examples/cbuild.sh` makes a hello world program in C with ljsyscall and luajit linked in.
-These are only intended as examples
+These are only intended as examples to be customised as appropriate, and they link in all files not just the required ones for your architecture.

 ## Requirements